 Getting a new puppy is an important decision that requires a great deal of forethought and then a tremendous amount of care and responsibility.
 First comes basic training, those valuable lessons like walking on a leash or how to sit and lie down on command.
-But before we begin obedience training and implementing other important regimens, we must get our little canines to “do their business” in a place besides our favorite living room rug or your bed and that means using puppy potty training techniques.
+But before we begin obedience training and implementing other important regimens, we must get our little canines to “do their business” in a place beside our favorite living room rug or your bed and that means using puppy potty training techniques.

 Modern puppy potty training techniques